thilak-tp/vss-snapshot-restore-utility/README.md

 ## Fast Block-Based VSS Snapshot restore utility
 ![screenshot](resources/run.png)

-## Build Dependancies
+### Build Dependancies
 - Visual Studio 2022 Community Edition : Windows SDK

+### How to run the CLI application?
+1. Copy the console application from the vss-snapshot-restore-utility\vssrestore\x64\Release\vssrestore.exe and paste it somewhere in a folder in your drive.
+2. Set the environment variable : Copy the path of the above folder into the PATH environment variable.
+Start Search -> Edit the System Environment Variables -> Environment Variables -> Path
+3. After setting the environment variable it can be directly used from the command prompt as follows
+> vssrestore <shadow_volume_path> <target_partition_path>

+- Optional Parameters:
+-    -b        Specify the block size        (By default: 1024 kilobytes (1MB))
+-    --bench   To measure copy time          (in Milliseconds)
+-    --debug   To display inputs being used
+-  Ex: vssrestore \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy10 F:\ -b 1024 --bench --debug

-## How to create a VSS Snapshot of a given drive?
+### How to create a VSS Snapshot of a given drive?
 - Open Command prompt with Admin privileges
 - Type the below command and hit enter ( Replace the drive letter with that of the drive whose VSS Snapshot has to be created )

 > powershell.exe -Command (gwmi -list win32_shadowcopy).Create('E:\','ClientAccessible')

-## How to get the Shadow Copy Path of the created VSS Snapshot?
+### How to get the Shadow Copy Path of the created VSS Snapshot?
 - Open Command prompt with Admin privileges
 - Type the below command to list all the VSS Snapshots vssadmin list shadows
 - In that find the  Shadow Copy Volume field which will be the required path.
 >  Ex:  \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy10

-## How to run the CLI application?
-1. Copy the console application from the vss-snapshot-restore-utility\vssrestore\x64\Release\vssrestore.exe and paste it somewhere in a folder in your drive.
-2. Set the environment variable : Copy the path of the above folder into the PATH environment variable.
-Start Search -> Edit the System Environment Variables -> Environment Variables -> Path
-3. After setting the environment variable it can be directly used from the command prompt as follows
-> vssrestore <shadow_volume_path> <target_partition_path>
-> Optional Parameters:
->    -b        Specify the block size        (By default: 1024 kilobytes (1MB))
->    --bench   To measure copy time          (in Milliseconds)
->    --debug   To display inputs being used
-> Ex: vssrestore \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy10 F:\ -b 1024 --bench --debug

 ## Testing
 ### VSS Restoration Benchmark